 She made our clothes, she made her clothes, she even learned to make men’s dress shirts!
 In addition to her sewing, Mother was determined that her girls would know American traditions; so in our home, we celebrated every holiday in style- we had green carnations in our hair for St. Patrick’s, cherry pie for Washington’s birthday, bunnies at Easter, red, white, and blue for Independence Day, and so it went through out the year.
 With no communal or commercial markers of holidays, Momma made sure it happened at home.

 Doing crafts with our mother, making our home pretty, and celebrating holidays big and small was part of the fabric of our lives!
-Then our family moved several more times, two more girls joined the family, and the creative tradition carried on.
+Our family moved several more times, two more girls joined the family, and the creative tradition continued.
 The breakfast room table became a gathering spot, often filled with paints and t-shirts, flowers and flip flops, or wreath making materials.

 Mother modeled a creative life.
 She created homes, both foreign and domestic, she created a family life vastly different than the one she experienced as a child, she created the life she envisioned.
 When something was not readily available, she made it!
 She made decorations, she made home décor, she made clothes, she knit and crocheted, she did handwork, and she made close friends who became like family.

 Mother fondly told of learning to sew beside her grandmother.
 She later mastered other creative needle arts.
 Her hands were always busy.
-She passed her legacy of creativity to her girls who embody it in differing measures.
+She passed her legacy of creativity to each of her girls who embody it in differing ways.

-While there was a free spirit in our mother, there were also rules!
+While our mother was a free spirit, she also had rules!
 One thing she made sure we learned was how to do a proper cross stitch!
 Starting with gingham in our favorite color, we learned to carefully make the Xs, being sure that all the stitches went in the same direction.
 We had to make the back perfect, too – or we ripped it out and began anew.
 A hard lesson for a young girl, but one that taught us more about life than we knew at the time! .

 As I think about mothering, I see the creative life our mother modeled, and I see the foul lines she built to guide us.
-So some sayings come to mind…
+Some of her sayings come to mind…